ktorio/ktor-samples/README.md

 its build scripts and add [gradle.properties](gradle.properties) from the root that declares Kotlin, Ktor, and other versions.
 You may remove reference to the versions that this particular sample does not use.

+Samples with other build systems (Maven) are fully standalone and can be cut-and-pasted to get started.